ethereum-oasis-op/baseline-standard/api/baseline-api-v1.0-psd01.md

 ```
 #### **[R11]**

-Returns details for a specific BPI `SubjectAccount` for a specified BPI `Subject`.
+Returns details of the BPI `SubjectAccount` when given a specified BPI `Subject`.

 ```
   /subjects/{subject_id}/accounts/{id}: